itcarroll/test-Python-lesson/CONTRIBUTING.md

 found in the `styleurl` value in `docs/_archive.yml`.

-When preparing the first release, be sure to include all data and worksheets in a `handouts.zip` "binary" attachment and use the `tree` command to generate a file tree of the zip's contents.
+When preparing the first release, be sure to include all data and worksheets in a `handouts.zip` binary attachment and use the `tree` command to generate a file tree of the zip's contents.